Better season 02/01/25

 Starvation

 Feeding should be completed by October as the temperature will be lower and the bees will have difficulty converting the syrup to stores.
 Looking ahead, if your bees run short of stores in Jan, Feb and March then use fondant as this will not ferment.
-If feeding is required in late March, early April, then David uses a contact feeder that can be placed directly over the hole in the crown board.
+If feeding is required in late March, early April, then use a contact feeder that can be placed directly over the hole in the crown board.
 Use a super as an eke.

 General considerations